xaprb/story/exampleSite/content/slides/adirondack/index.md

 Story has a design goal of clean, simple Markdown content.
 Avoiding "raw" HTML and Remark's Markdown extensions makes things easier.
+View the source of this page to see the Markdown that creates it.

 These characteristics make it easy to build gorgeous slideshows.
 They're also a great foundation for creating your own themes.

 ---
 # Getting Started